The Zealous Defense You Deserve. Backed By Over Two Decades Of Experience

 To put a winning Myrtle Beach DUI attorney on your side, contact T. Kirk Truslow, P.A. for a free consultation.
 The firm can be reached at (843) 212-1116 or via this online contact form.
 Ask about the firm’s same-day appointment options when you call!

-Is Drinking & Driving Always Illegal or Are There Exceptions?
+Is Drinking & Driving Always Illegal?

 Given the frequency of law enforcement ad campaigns, it would appear to many that it is illegal to drink and drive; however, this is not always the case.
 Unfortunately, many law enforcement professionals are in the practice of arresting any individual who has consumed an alcoholic beverage before driving, whether or not they admitted to, or showed signs of, impairment.
-In fact, there have even been cases in which an arrest was made when the defendant hadn’t had anything alcoholic to drink.

 By law, the crime of DUI requires proof beyond a reasonable doubt that an individual consumed enough alcohol or drugs, or a combination thereof, to render them “impaired.”
 In the legal context, “under the influence” means impairment to the extent that the person's faculties to drive a motor vehicle are materially and appreciably impaired.
 The proof required for conviction, particularly when put up against a well-prepared defense, is much, much more than “drinking and driving.”

-Statutory Penalties for a DUI Conviction
+Statutory Penalties for DUI Convictions in South Carolina

 The statutory penalties for DUI have increased.
 The current statutory penalties are set forth below.